lwang-astro/PeTar/README.md

 ### Output
 #### Printed information
 When _petar_ is running, there are a few information printed in the front:
-- The _FDPS_ logo and _PETAR_ information are printed, where the copyright, and references for citing are shown.
+- The _FDPS_ logo and _PETAR_ information are printed, where the copyright, versions and references for citing are shown.
+The version of PeTar is the commit numbers of PeTar and SDAR on GitHub.
 - The input parameters are listed if they are modified when the corresponding options of _petar_ are used.
 - If stellar evolution package (updated SSE/BSE or MOBSE) is used, the common block and global parameters are printed.
 - The name of dumped files for the input parameters are shown, in default, they are input.par, input.par.hard, input.par.(mo)bse (if (MO)BSE is used)